 The tremors felt as if every inch of me was shaking to release the trauma it was uncovering.
 I felt very uncomfortable, as my heart raced and different body parts experienced the shaking.
 But deep down inside, another part of me was aware that this was actually helping as my body released old energy to heal itself.

 Turns out, this shaking is classified as neurogenic tremors.
 This is our primal response to trauma, and it holds true throughout the animal kingdom.
 Which is why you’ll see a zebra shaking off their rears after a close chase!

-But for humans, if our body is judged or restrained from shaking, we can go into shock (or freeze) and forget this primal skill.
+But for humans, if our body is judged or restrained from shaking, we can go into shock and forget this primal skill.
 So instead of the energy and impact being released, it ends up getting stored.
-And then, later on, this shaking can happen as a response to recollecting the trauma, and intensify the event as it replays, not just in the mind, but in the body too!
+And then, later on, this shaking can happen as a response to remembering the traumatic event – a sign that trauma is not just in the mind, but in the body too!

 Tuning into our bodies and consciously allowing ourselves to tremor can become an important part of our spiritual practices.
 Where can you begin with that?
 Personally, I’ve tried TRE (trauma release exercises) and have noticed a huge shift in my emotions from a single workshop.
 Learning about tremor therapy from a somatic healing specialist can be a great way to ground your shaking practice, as a way to release the old energy from your body.